kidaa30/ohimanual/content/3_ICO_SPP_practical.md

 SPP status takes into account the IUCN score and the area that the species occupies (although the results are not exactly equivalent to an area weighted average).
 Specifically, the values are calculated at the spatial scale of the raster cells (which I believe is at 0.5 degree resolution).
 For each raster cell, the IUCN scores of the species are averaged to get a score.
 To get status, the raster cell scores within an EEZ are then averaged (after weighting for the area of the raster cell).

+### Ready to start on **Species** goals?

+> TIP: One way to think about **Iconic Species** is to think about what kinds of animals or plants would appear on local stamps or coinage.
+The nice thing about that process is the choice has already been vetted by the community.

 #### Global Data Approach